HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <td>mandatory</td></tr>
 </table>

-<h3>NHI Patient Match tests - if not implementing Patient read</h3>
+<h3>NHI Patient Match tests - These tests are only required if the application is not implementing Patient Read</h3>
 <table>
 <style>
 table, th, td {